 Principal Investigator: Kimberly La Pierre

-Our research integrates life history strategies, population dynamics, resource/habitat utilization, and regulation of community structure of invertebrates and fish in coastal ecosystems.
+Our research integrates life history strategies, population dynamics, resource/habitat utilization, and regulation of community structure for the conservation and management of invertebrates and fish in coastal ecosystems.

 Principal Investigator: Anson Hines, Matthew Ogburn